Accommodating Students with Disabilities in Philadelphia, Cherry Hill, and Egg Harbor Township

 Verifying Your Eligibility

-It is the applicant’s responsibility to identify their disability and disclose the appropriate information — in writing — to the Campus Director at the time of enrollment so we can determine eligibility for disability-related on-campus services.
+It is the applicant’s responsibility to identify their disability and disclose the appropriate information — in writing — to the Compliance Coordinator at the time of enrollment so we can determine eligibility for disability-related on-campus services.
 This documentation must be prepared on official letterhead by a professional with the appropriate credentials to diagnose a disability and include records showing a history of the disability.

-The applicant must also exhaust all local, state, and federal assistance options before requesting accommodation from Prism Career Institute.
-After our Campus Director assesses your request(s), they will inform you if accommodations will be provided.
+After our Compliance Coordinator assesses your request(s), they will inform you if accommodations will be provided.
 Certain job competencies may be deemed by the field as nonessential, and thus some accommodations may not be available.
 Contact us for more information.